iamcos/pyHaasAPI/docs/source/examples/market_data.rst

     trades = api.get_last_trades(executor, market.format_market_tag(market.price_source))
     print(f"Recent Trades: {trades[:3]}")

-This workflow covers the basics of market data access.
-You can expand it to include chart data, market snapshots, and more.
+This workflow covers the basics of trade market discovery and live data.
+For historical data, see the backtesting or chart data documentation.